 Review 400: La La Land

+La La Land is a beautifully made, tastefully told, gorgeously filmed musical film, a magnificent love letter to old Hollywood.
 Amongst the bustling, sunny, film and music fueled, party driven, nostalgic atmosphere of modern LA, Mia Dolan (Emma Stone) an aspiring actress who serves lattes to movie stars in between auditions and Sebastian Wilder (Ryan Gosling) a dedicated but struggling musician who scrapes by playing cocktail piano gigs in dingy bars are drawn together by their common desire to do what they love.
 But as success begins to catch on, they are faced with decisions that begin to fray the fragile fabric of their of their love affair and the dreams they worked so hard to maintain in each other threat to rip them apart.

 What La La Land does very well thematically and stylistically is show the contrast between reality and dreams.
 What you have and what you want.
-The musical numbers are very set in an idealised world where nothing can possibly go wrong.
+The musical numbers are very set in an idealised world where nothing can possibly go wrong. giving you the sense that you've traveled back in time even though it's still contemporary.

 La La Land shows us that there are two types of dreams: Ambitions and Wishes.
-Writer/Director Damien Chazelle focuses the majority of the film on the ambitions of Mia and Sebastian who are willing to devote everything they have to said ambitions in the hope that they can achieve success.
+Chazelle focuses the majority of the film on the ambitions of Mia and Sebastian who are willing to devote everything they have to said ambitions in the hope that they can achieve success.
 They work and overcome adversities, jump the hurdles and come one step closer to achieving those dreams.

 What isn't possible to achieve are wishes: Hopes for the impossible to come true and the past to change.